master-elise/fpga_tools/README.md

 The prefered solution is to use the packaged binary, i.e. for Debian GNU/Linux ``sudo apt install openfpgaloader``.
 If not available, follow instructions at https://github.com/trabucayre/openFPGALoader

+The JTAG pinout of the Redpitaya is given at https://redpitaya.readthedocs.io/en/latest/_images/JTAG_pins.jpg and is compatible with the Digilent HS2 probe.
+For transfering the bitstream to the PL of the Zynq: ``openFPGALoader -c digilent_hs2 mybitstream.bit``